Contradanza: History

 The New Orleans born pianist/composer Louis Moreau Gottschalk (1829–1869) wrote several pieces with the rhythm, gleaned in part from his travels through Cuba and the West Indies: "Danza" (1857), "La Gallina, Danse Cubaine" (1859), "Ojos Criollos" (1859) and "Souvenir de Porto Rico" (1857) among others.

 It is thought that the Cuban style was brought by sailors to Spain, where it became popular for a while before the turn of the twentieth century.
 The Basque composer Sebastian Yradier's "La Paloma" ("The Dove"), achieved great fame in Spain and America.
 The dance was adopted by all classes of society and had its moment in English and French salons.

 It was so well established as a Spanish dance that Jules Massenet included one in the ballet music to his opera Le Cid (1885).
 Maurice Ravel wrote a Vocalise-Étude en forme de Habanera, and a habanera for Rapsodie espagnole (movement III, originally a piano piece written in 1895), Camille Saint-Saëns' Havanaise for violin and orchestra is still played and recorded today, as is Emmanuel Chabrier's Habanera for orchestra (originally for piano).
 Bernard Herrmann's score for Vertigo (1958) makes prominent use of the rhythm as a clue to the film's mystery.

-In Andalusia (especially Cadiz), Valencia and Catalonia, the habanera is still popular.
+In Andalusia (especially Cádiz), Valencia and Catalonia, the habanera is still popular.
 "La Paloma", "La bella Lola" or "El meu avi" ("My Grandfather") are well known.
 From Spain, the style arrived in the Philippines where it still exists as a minor art-form.

 In the 20th century, the habanera gradually became a relic form in Cuba, especially after the success of the son.
 However, some of its compositions were transcribed and reappeared in other formats later on: Eduardo Sánchez de Fuentes' Tú is still a much-loved composition.
 The music and dance of the contradanza/danza are no longer popular in Cuba but are occasionally featured in the performances of folklore groups.